maxdobeck/books/sauce/locale-language-location/src/intro/lll.md

 ### Locale
 * Do test Locale behaviors in an End-to-End style manner.

 Testing integrated systems is usually easy with any testing Framework.
 Like: asserting Third Party Ads are localized inside your App or Site.
-This is achievable with mocking of IP locations using WireMock or Sauce Connect.
+This is achievable with mocking of IP locations using WonderProxy and/or Sauce Connect.

 Setting the Locale is fully supported on iOS & Android.